Cancer of the Liver Survival Statistics

-Liver cancer survival rates indicate the chances a cancer patient has of surviving the disease for a specified length of time.
+Liver cancer survival statistics indicate the chances a cancer patient has of surviving the disease for a specified length of time.

 The rates are by no means a definite indicator of what will happen to a patient; they can at best predict a patient's chances of what might happen to him, if a type of treatment plan is opted for, based on what has happened to other patients in similar circumstances.